 - having a weakened immune system

-If a mother is having an outbreak of genital herpes at the time of childbirth, it can expose the baby to both types of HSV, and may put them at risk for serious complications.
+If a pregnant woman is having an outbreak of genital herpes at the time of childbirth, it can expose the baby to both types of HSV, and may put them at risk for serious complications.

 This type of virus is generally diagnosed with a physical exam.
-Your doctor may check your body for sores and ask you about some of your current symptoms.
-Your doctor may also request HSV testing, also known as a herpes culture, to confirm the diagnosis if you have sores on your genitals.
+Your doctor may check your body for sores and ask you about some of your symptoms.
+Your doctor may also request HSV testing.
+This is known as a herpes culture.
+It will confirm the diagnosis if you have sores on your genitals.
 During this test, your doctor will take a swab sample of fluid from the sore and then send it to a laboratory for testing.

-Blood tests looking for antibodies to HSV-1 and HSV-2 may also be used to diagnose these infections.
+Blood tests looking for antibodies to HSV-1 and HSV-2 can also help diagnose these infections.
 This is especially helpful when there are no sores present.

 There is currently no cure for this virus.
 Treatment focuses on getting rid of sores and limiting outbreaks.

 People who become infected with HSV will have the virus for the rest of their lives.
 Even if it does not manifest symptoms, the virus will continue to live in an infected person’s nerve cells.
 Some people may experience regular outbreaks.
-Others will only experience one outbreak after they have been infected, after which the virus may become dormant.
-Even if a virus is dormant, an outbreak can be triggered by certain stimuli, such as:
+Others will only experience one outbreak after they have been infected and then the virus may become dormant.
+Even if a virus is dormant, certain stimuli can trigger an outbreak.
+These include:

-It is believed that the outbreaks may become less intense over time because the body starts creating antibodies.
-If a generally healthy individual has been infected with the virus, there are usually no complications.
+It is believed that outbreaks may become less intense over time because the body starts creating antibodies.
+If a generally healthy individual is infected with the virus, there are usually no complications.

 Individuals with HSV-2 should avoid any type of sexual activity with other people during an outbreak.
-If the individual is not experiencing symptoms but has previously been diagnosed with the virus, a condom should be used during intercourse.
-Although a condom may be used, it may still be possible to pass herpes to your partner from uncovered skin.
+If the individual is not experiencing symptoms but has been diagnosed with the virus, a condom should be used during intercourse.
+But even when using a condom, the virus can still be passed to a partner from uncovered skin.
 Women who are pregnant and infected may have to take medicine to prevent the virus from infecting their unborn babies.